 I cannot tell you how often that quote haunts me.
 In a similar response to another interview, I said I didn't want my Blackness to obfuscate the work.
 Immediately, the reactions were like, "Why are you denying the richness and depth of Blackness?
 Can't you see the strength it gives you-what you are denying of yourself?"
 Again, it's a misunderstanding.
 My expression isn't new...
 Nor am I alone in distinguishing from what Blackness is and believed to be from the freedom I wish to have with its narrative and definition.
-I think of Toni Morrison1 here: my Blackness is fact; it's not a finite point.
+I think of Toni Morrison here: my Blackness is fact; it's not a finite point.
 It is a catalyst for everything else.
-So, if you're only seeing it in that confined space, I can't do anything with it.
+So, if you're All photographs were taken in Toyin's light-filled studio in Brooklyn, United States, where the walls are covered in canvases, the shelves are stacked high with books, and the space is dappled with materials. only seeing it in that confined space, I can't do anything with it.
 Black pain is a finite point-that doesn't mean it doesn't exist in our daily lives.
 Struggle and pain are very real, historical and ever-present, but what benefit is it for me to show Black pain in our twenty-first-century zeitgeist?
 I'm asking as a creator interested in the possibility of who and what we are-not the reactions and realities of society's impositions on Blackness.
 There are extraordinary artists who address this pain so eloquently, exploring it with complexity and poignancy, which I deeply admire and respect.
 I simply do not wish to engage in that territory within my figurative work.